-April 2023
+April 2024

-Announcement of the availability of tickets for the annual HCR Awards.
+- 2024 HCR award winners and their nominators are notified.
+Unselected candidates and their nominators will also be notified. - Announcement of the availability of tickets for the annual HCR Awards.
 (Tickets usually sell out by the end of May.)

-July 2023
+July 2024

-Annual NEA Human and Civil Rights Awards to take place on July 2, 2023 prior to the NEA Representative Assembly.
+Annual NEA Human and Civil Rights Awards to take place on July 3, 2024 prior to the NEA Representative Assembly.